cognate-lang/cognate-lang.github.io/content/learn.md

 ## End

 Nope, there isn't an `End` function.
 This is just the end of the tutorial.
+Check out the [prelude](/reference/prelude/) to continue exploring.